These Chewy Almond Cookies looked so good at Wilton.com that I just had to make them.

 They look like a little bite of Christmas!
-I wasn't sure what to expect since there are only four ingredients along with two decorative items, but they made tasty and chewy little cookies.
+I wasn't sure what to expect since there are only four ingredients along with two decorative items, but they make tasty and chewy little cookies.

-After the addition of the vanilla and egg white, though, the mixture came together nicely.
-It whipped up quickly, but only makes about a dozen and a half cookies.
+After the addition of the vanilla and egg white, though, the mixture comes together nicely.
+It whips up quickly, but only makes about a dozen and a half cookies.
 If you're needing more, be sure and double the recipe.

-Because they're made with almond paste and no flour, they're naturally gluten free if you're concerned with that.
+Because they're made with almond paste and no flour, they're naturally gluten free cookies if you're concerned with that.
 You'll know they're made with almond paste instead of flour because of the texture, but it works with these cookies.
-Another pretty addition to the Christmas cookie list!

 - 8 oz almond paste

-- 1/2 C granulated sugar
+- ½ C granulated sugar

-- 1/2 tsp pure vanilla extract
+- ½ teaspoon pure vanilla extract

 - 1 egg white

-- 10 maraschino cherries, halved
+- 10 maraschino cherries, , halved

-- 1/4 C sliced almonds
+- ¼ C sliced almonds

-Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.
 Line baking sheet with parchment paper.

 - Add the vanilla and egg white and blend until smooth.
 (If you don't have a food processor, mix the paste and sugar in a stand mixer on low till it's a sandy mixture.
 Then add vanilla and egg white and mix till smooth).
 It will still have a bit of texture from the almond paste.

-Roll the dough into 1 inch balls and placed on parchment paper-lined pans.
+- Roll the dough into 1 inch balls and placed on parchment paper-lined pans.
 Press the middle of each cookie with your thumb and place and cherry in the depression.
 Press sliced almonds into the side of each cookie.

 - Cool the cookies completely on the pan over a rack and then peel the cookies off of the parchment paper.
 Store in a tightly sealed container.